M3nny/comp-sci/Magistrale/Foundations of machine learning/02 - Statistical learning theory.md

 In practice this method suggest to train models of different complexities, evaluate a trade-off between fit and complexity and choose the complexity that generalizes best.

+>[!Important] Rethinking generalization
+>Nowadays large and complex models seem to contradict the statistical learning theory, this is because, even if very complex, they still generalize well.
+>As for to today we don't understand this phenomenon.